gwenchee/cyder/INSTALL.rst

 Dependencies
 ************

-Recycle's only dependency is the Cyclus Core.
+Cyder's only dependency is the Cyclus Core.

 ====================   ==================
 Package                Minimum Version